 The Company has a Compliance Function which is established pursuant to Solvency II and the Compliance Policy of the Company.
-During 2018, due to the increasing focus on Financial Crime matters the Compliance Function was split into a Compliance Team and a Financial Crime team.
+Due to the increasing focus that the Company and Regulators place on Financial Crime matters the Compliance Function is split into a Compliance Team and a Financial Crime team.
 The Compliance Team is led by the Head of Compliance with a team of three staff members and the Financial Crime team is led by the Head of Financial Crime with a team of four staff members.
 A Regulatory Risk Monitoring team exists within the risk function which provides monitoring activities to the Company.